A REVERSED LINE

 Top display plate

-On the top plate are shell casings from Dutch artillery in the Grebbe Line.
-At Scherpenzeel the Dutch artillery functioned excellently, but at Grebbeberg the support for the dug-in infantry was insufficient.
+The top panel displays shell casings from Dutch artillery used along the Grebbe Line.
+Near Scherpenzeel, the Dutch artillery performed excellently, but at the Grebbeberg the support provided to the entrenched infantry proved insufficient.

 Second display plate